Jordan’s Principle

 Who Can Apply

-First Nations children under 19 who live in Canada are eligible to receive support as well as non-status children who live on-reserve.
+First Nations children on or off reserve, who are under 19 and live in Canada are eligible to receive support as well as non-status children who are ordinarily resident on-reserve.
+Children who have at least one parent who is status, are also eligible.
 A parent or guardian can apply on behalf of a child as well as an authorized representative of the child, parent, or guardian.
 If the child is over 16 years of age, they can also apply for themselves.

 If the request is for a group of children from multiple families, a request can also be submitted by a community or service provider, a service coordinator, or a case manager or navigator.

-Jordan’s Principle is free to access.
-You can fill and submit the application forms yourself or one of our Jordan’s Principle Program Coordinators can help you.
+Service Coordination is free to access.
+You can fill and submit the application forms yourself here, or one of our Jordan’s Principle Service Coordinators can help you.

 Jordan’s Principle Coordinators